The most common stereotype about Italians is the immediate association with pizza, spaghetti, and mafia.

 - It drives us nuts,

-Now, having said that, we do have an obsession with food and we believe that we have the finest food in the world, which might not be true if you as a Jamaican for example.
+Now, having said that, we do have an obsession with food and we believe that we have the finest food in the world, which might not be true if you are Jamaican, or Spanish for example.
 There is never an absolute truth.

 However, we are indeed very jealous of our culinary traditions and we horrify when we hear all those fake Italian dishes around the world or weird distortion of the original plate.